 A flexible program of guided reading, discussion, and written work designed to provide the student with either a survey of the social sciences or a detailed study of a particular area within social science.
-Includes a unit on American institutions and the federal and Missouri constitutions when requested.
+This course does not fulfill the Missouri Constitution requirement.